Error Reference

 Description: No resolver registered for scheme

-Cause: A use<scheme:path> expression references a scheme that has no registered resolver in the host runtime.
+Cause: A use<> expression referenced a scheme with no registered resolver.

 Example:

-# No resolver registered for "db" scheme
+use<db:users> # no resolver registered for "db"

 rill-r055